What can I feed my dog?

 Dogs are naturally carnivores and meat contains tonnes of protein.
 Be aware, however, that excess consumption can cause stomach upset and pancreatitis.

 Cooked chicken and fish are best.
 Give meats in small amounts and replace some of your pet’s normal daily diet.
+If you think your dog has been eating more than he or she should be as part of their daily diet, then it is worth checking to see if your dog is overweight.

 If your dog becomes ill after eating meat, please seek advice from your vet.